smart-contech/test-850/README.md

 # Purchase Order Application

-This is a basic web application to create a purchase order, save it in JSON format, and export it as an EDI 850 file.
+This is a basic web application to create a purchase order and export it as an EDI 850 file.

 ## How to Run

 1. Clone the repository or download the files.
 2. Open the `index.html` file in a web browser.
 3. Fill in the form fields for the purchase order.
-4. Click "Save Order" to save the order in memory.
-5. Click "Export as EDI 850" to download the purchase order as an EDI 850 file.
+4. Click "Export as EDI 850" to download the purchase order as an EDI 850 file.

 ## File Structure